nichia/nichia.github.io/_posts/2018-02-28-portfolio_project_cli_data_gem.markdown

 This CLI gem is on [RubyGems](https://rubygems.org/gems/book-releases)
 - To install the gem, type 'gem install book-releases' on the command prompt
 - To run the application, type 'book-releases'

-Video walkthrough of the application is on [YouTube](https://youtu.be/GHABEe5IkqQ)

 Book-Releases code is on [github](https://github.com/nichia/book_releases_cli_app).